 Follow these steps to set up a 'direct debit authority' with us.
-This is an agreement that tells us which bank account you'll be using for direct debit payments.
+This is an agreement telling us which bank account you'll use to make direct debit payments.

 Before you start